23 reasons to visit Paris in Winter

 - Musée de Montmartre a museum about the history and the artists of Montmartre

-2. put that skates on! – go ice skating
+2. put that skates on! – Go ice skating at the most famous locations in Paris

 3. take some “me time” at a Spa

-There is really nothing better on a cold and rainy day than spending a few relaxing hours in a Spa.
+There is really nothing better on a cold and rainy Parisian winter day than spending a few relaxing hours in a Spa.
 Personally, I have been a few times to the Lush Spa and I liked it a lot.
-You need to book well in advance though and well, you need to like Lush.
-For everyone else and also the more spontaneous traveller I can recommend Massage Concept.
+You need to book quite in advance though and well, you need to like Lush.
+For everyone else and also for the more spontaneous traveler I can recommend Massage Concept.
 It’s not as fancy but good value for money.

 4. explore the Covered Galleries

-5. enjoy Paris in Winter from the comfort of a boat: take a trip with a bateau mouche
+5. enjoy Paris during Winter from the comfort of a boat: take a trip with a Bateau Mouche

-Despite all the clichés, it is actually a very nice thing to do.
+Despite all the clichés, it is actually a very nice thing to do and probably one of the most romantic things you can do in Paris in the winter.
 I lived in Paris for years when I took a Bateau Mouche for the first time and the change of perspective was simply amazing.
 Plus, you can sit comfy inside.
 You could even have dinner there!

 6. see the festive Christmas displays at the big department stores